 - Pour them (gently) into your grill and you are ready to cook.

-One of the great advantages of charcoal chimney is being able to start up more coals anytime you need them.
+One of the great advantages of a charcoal chimney is being able to start up more coals anytime you need them.
 The Weber Charcoal Chimney is well-built and durable enough to last through hundreds of startups.
-In fact, this will light more charcoal than a dozen bottles of charcoal lighter fluid, and can save you a lot of money over the years.
+In fact, this will light more charcoal than a dozen bottles of charcoal lighter fluid and can save you a lot of money over the years.

 02 of 05

 To get charcoal burning, all you need to do is get it hot enough to light.
-An electric charcoal starter is nothing more than heating element that gets very hot when plugged in.
+An electric charcoal starter is nothing more than a heating element that gets very hot when plugged in.
 This pollution-free device is about 110 volts and easy to use.
 It works by starting charcoal with heat from a coil instead of a live flame.
 You can use this to handle up to two pounds of charcoal.

 The Grill Pro electric charcoal starter has a wide loop with a curved line so you can get a lot of charcoal in contact with it all at once.
 Using an electric charcoal starter allows you to get your coals burning in just a few minutes without even striking a match.
 Plus, you can use it wherever needed: